2016 / 17 Annual Report

 British Columbia’s Children’s Hospital Foundation

-*We encourage all donors to provide for their children in their Will, and let their family know of their intention to make a legacy gift to the foundation in their Will.
+*We encourage all donors to provide for loved ones in their Will, and let their family know of their intention to make a legacy gift to the Foundation in their Will.

 Donor Bill of Rights

 The Board of Directors of BC Children’s Hospital Foundation is in place to ensure that donors: